Guides5 min read

 Why Data Collection Matters More Than Ever

-As third-party cookies disappear and privacy regulations tighten, the data you collect directly from customers becomes your primary competitive advantage.
+:::highlight The New Reality As third-party cookies disappear and privacy regulations tighten, the data you collect directly from customers becomes your primary competitive advantage. :::

 Let me be blunt: if you're still relying primarily on third-party data for ad targeting and personalization, you're building on a crumbling foundation.